Our Lawyers Provide First-class Advice on Statutory Demands and Winding Up Petitions

 Min.
 Debt

 Your search for a solicitor in relation to debt recovery or to avoid a winding up order ends here.
-Our solicitor and barister team can guide you through the minefield of complex winding-up rules and procedure and help you manage the entire process.
+Our solicitor and barrister team can guide you through the minefield of complex winding-up rules and procedure and help you manage the entire process.
 We have years of experience in negotiating with debtor companies and their solicitors as well as creditor, shareholder or director petitioners (in particular HMRC).

 We regularly represent our client companies in the High Court/Companies Court and successfully obtain adjournments (i.e. to allow time to negotiate and settle or to defend a winding up petition).
 We also help companies to avoid having bank accounts frozen by preventing the advertisement of winding up petition notices or (if already advertised in the London Gazette) by obtaining a validation order from the Court to unfreeze the company’s bank accounts.
 We have a proven track record of delivering legal advice and legal solutions.
-We know exactly how to get the best results for your business
+We know exactly how to get the best results for your business.

 LEGAL CASE ASSESSMENT